nashville-software-school/client-side-mastery/book-2-leonids-toys/README.md

 # Book 2 - Leonid's Bespoke Toy Shoppe

 In this book, you will gain the knowlege and understanding of working with data in the JavaScript language.
-You will apply that knowledge in two small projects and then take a self-assessment to gauge how much you have learned.
+You will apply that knowledge in two projects and then take a self-assessment to gauge how much you have learned.

 ## Chapters